RealTimeLogic/Xedge32/doc/source/RMT.rst

 RX Object Methods
 ~~~~~~~~~~~~~~~~~

-The RMT RX instance provides one method for activating the reception of RMT symbols.
+The RMT RX instance provides one method for activating the reception of RMT-symbols.

 .. method:: rmtrx:receive(cfg)